 Meeting point: Building C, information desk

 The Buda Palace with its characteristic Dome, easily recognizable even from afar is one of the symbols of Budapest.
 As the highest point of the Palace, the Dome of the Hungarian National Gallery offers an unparalleled view on the capital.

-The Dome can be visited with a ticket to any of our exhibitions, from Tuesday to Sunday from 10 am to 5 pm.
+The Dome can be visited with a Dome Ticket bought at our cash desk (HUF 1000), from Tuesday to Sunday from 10 am to 5 pm.